 There are hundreds of different drumstick sizes out there for you to try.
 If you are struggling to find the right drumstick size for you, I recommend going to a music shop and experimenting until you find a great fit for your style of playing.

-2. Incorrect Pedal Positioning
+3. Incorrect Pedal Positioning

-This is another common mistake that I see lots of drummers falling into bad habits with.
+This is another common mistake that I see lots of beginner drummers falling into bad habits with.
 As well as inhibiting drumming performance, this also poses a risk to injury if a drummer is playing for extended periods of time.

 Maintaining a good drumming posture is essential for allowing you to play the drums at the very best of your ability.